isomerpages/gb-assist/pages/solutionrepo/solution448.md

 ### Description

 The rodent monitoring system is a wireless surveillance system that monitors, analyses and maps rodent activity to provide real time data for pest control operators to conduct targeted pest control measures.

-### Details of Solution
+### Packages Available

 N.A.